wp-plugins/csv-2-post/readme.txt

 * Database upate script changed again, version 0.4. does not do database update however it is not crucial at this time

 = 0.6 =
-* version 0.5 failing to be offered as an update in plugins administration page, version 0.6 is to allow upgrade
+* This version was to correct an issue in repository only.

 = 0.7 =
 * Only the csv file name is required to be entered in Stage 1 when linking to a local file however you must upload your csv file to the CSV 2 POST plugin directory and put it in the "csv_files" folder.